 Marilyn Gentry, President, World Cancer Research Fund network

-Marilyn is one of the founders of the World Cancer Research Fund network, which is responsible for helping transform public opinion that some cancers are preventable and not simply a matter of genetics or bad luck.
+Marilyn is one of the founders of the World Cancer Research Fund network, which is responsible for helping transform public opinion to recognise that some cancers are preventable and not simply a matter of genetics or bad luck.
 She has dedicated more than 30 years to cancer prevention, by promoting authoritative global research and health information.
 Marilyn continues to provide strategic direction and leadership for the World Cancer Research Fund network.

 Previously Kate worked at The Institute of Cancer Research in London and Sutton (England), where she set up an Interactive Education Unit.
 Prior to that she worked at Medi Cine International, a medical education agency.
 Kate has a PhD in neuroscience, which she carried out at the Institute of Neurology (London) and the Royal College of Surgeons of England.

-Professor Martin Wiseman, Medical & Scientific Adviser
+Prof Martin Wiseman, Medical and Scientific Adviser

-Martin is currently Visiting Professor in Human Nutrition at Southampton University and former Head of Nutrition at the Department of Health in England.
+Martin is Visiting Professor in Human Nutrition at Southampton University and former Head of Nutrition at the Department of Health in England.
 He is one of the country’s leading experts on the links between food, nutrition, body weight, physical activity and cancer.